Eligibility for Food Pantry Assistance

-In the State of Ohio, income eligibility for food pantry assistance is determined by the Ohio Department of Jobs and Family Services.
-Any household living at 200% of the federal poverty level or less is eligible to visit the pantry.
+In Ohio, income eligibility for assistance is determined by the Ohio Department of Jobs and Family Services.
+Any household living at 200% of the federal poverty level or less is eligible to visit the LSS Food Pantries.
+Zip code or neighborhood does not determine eligibility.
 Scroll down for more information.

 Below are the current income guidelines, based on family size.
 This table shows yearly gross income for each family size.
 If your household income is at or below the income listed for the number of people in your household, you are eligible to receive food.

 How to Receive Assistance at the LSS Food Pantries

 If you are eligible for food pantry assistance, please read below for more information before visiting a pantry.

 Franklin and Delaware county residents

 Franklin and Delaware County residents do not need a referral.
 They can visit www.lssfoodpantries.org to place an order and make an appointment for a pick-up date and time.

 Call (740) 687-0500 for a referral before arriving at the pantry.

 Call (877) 704-3663 for a referral before arriving.